Pranav210901/Fraud-Detection/README.md

-This is an implementation of the logistic regression model from scikitlearn, along with a comparison with another logistic regression model built from scratch.
-The dataset contains actual credit card information transformed into variable entities with values matching those from transactions and other details.
-This notebook mainly addresses the way to predict fraudulent activities in credit card transactions using a logistic regression model.
+This notebook presents an implementation of a logistic regression model using Scikit-learn, alongside a comparison to a custom-built logistic regression model.
+The dataset comprises real credit card transaction data, transformed into variable entities, and notably, it contains no missing values.
+The primary focus of this analysis is to predict fraudulent activities in credit card transactions using logistic regression.

-All the key
+In my own implementation of the model, I utilized the Standard Scaler from Scikit-learn to normalize the features.
+This scaling process adjusts the mean values to 0 and the standard deviation to 1, ensuring optimal performance of the model.